cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    - *Runtime type checkers* find type errors by instrumenting your code to type-check arguments and return values in function calls.
      This is particularly useful during the execution of unit tests.

+   There is also an increasing number of libraries that leverage type annotations at runtime.
+   For example, you can use type annotations to generate serialization schemas or command-line parsers.

 The *Hypermodern Python Cookiecutter* uses both a static type checker and a runtime type checker: